c0ld-w4ter/you-fm/TechnicalSpecification_AIDailyBriefingAgent.md

     3. Implement and test `data_fetchers.get_new_podcast_episodes()`.
     4. Modify `main.py` to call these functions and save the assembled raw text to a local file (e.g., `briefing.txt`).
 * **Test Plan:**
-    * **Unit Tests:** Mock the `requests.get` method for each function and assert that sample JSON responses are parsed into the correct data structures.
+    * **Unit Tests:** Mock the `requests.get` method for REST APIs and `requests.post` for GraphQL APIs.
+Assert that sample responses are parsed into the correct data structures.
     * **Manual Test:** Run `python main.py` and verify that `briefing.txt` contains the current weather, news headlines, and podcast updates.

 ### **Milestone 2: AI Summarization**